University of Colorado: International collaboration

 The university is an active member of the University of the Arctic.
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+Presidents

+The following persons have served as president of the University of Colorado system: